Bo Melton, Isiah Pacheco and Markquese Bell celebrate the start of their NFL careers

 “As soon as I got the call, it hit me,” Melton said.

-For Tim Watson, who was Melton’s Cedar Creek coach, the day bought a sense of deja vu.
-The seahawks picked him in the sixth round of the 2000 draft.
+For Tim Watson, who was Melton’s Cedar Creek coach, the day brought a sense of deja vu.
+The Seahawks picked him in the sixth round of the 2000 draft.

 “That’s crazy,” said Watson, who was in Toms River, of the Seahawks connection.
 “It’s kind of a full-circle deal as a coach.
 It couldn’t happen to a better kid.
 There’s no doubt in my mind that he makes the team and ends up having a great career.
 I’m kind of at a loss for words.”